 Non-binary is an umbrella term for people who identify as a gender other than wo/man and/or who are not wo/men exclusively.
-Non-binary can also be used as a specific identity term by people who know they are not wo/men, but may be currently unable to find a term that fits their gender experience more precisely.
+The term non-binary can also be used as a specific identity term by people who know they are not wo/men, but may be currently unable to find a term that fits their gender experience more precisely.
 Non-binary people may or may not transition physically, legally, or socially.
 Categorically, non-binary people are considered under the transgender umbrella but may or may not identify as transgender specifically.
 Those decisions are based on their understanding of their relationship with gender and their access to transitioning within their culture.

 e.g. Storm wrote non-binary in the gender field at the doctor’s office.

 Further reading to gain expanded context:

 100 Ways to Make the World Better for Non-Binary People | AC Dumlao – Broadly

 On being femme and non-binary | Archer Magazine